open-feature/openfeature.dev/blog/2024-12-09-kubecon-wrapped-and-tracking.md

 In fact, if your vendor or home-grown feature flag solution doesn't support equivalent functionality, [hooks](/specification/sections/hooks) and tracking compose a flexible solution to associate flag evaluations with usage data, regardless of whatever customer data platform or telemetry backend you use.

-These enhancements were brought to you by the hard work from many feature flag vendors, enterprises, and thought leaders...
+These enhancements were brought to you by the hard work of many feature flag vendors, enterprises, and subject matter experts...
 Thanks to all who helped!

 <img src={require('@site/static/img/blog/2024-12-09-kubecon-wrapped-and-tracking/thanks.png').default} />